-David Bohm joined Campbell Law School as the director of development on May 10, 2016.
+David Bohm is an adjunct faculty member of the Campbell Law School.
+He previously served as the director of development of Campbell Law from 2016 to 2020.
 Prior to Campbell Law, Bohm served as the assistant executive director of the North Carolina Bar Association (NCBA) since 2008.

 At the NCBA, Bohm assisted with the administration of a budget and endowment of $10 million each, coordinated development and strategic planning, and helped oversee the day-to-day administration of the state’s largest voluntary legal membership organization.